Disney World In January (2025)

 January 8 - January 12.
 This is the Walt Disney World Marathon weekend.
 There are pros and cons to visiting (as a non-runner) this weekend.

-January 12 (2024 date) is the first day of the Epcot International Festival of the Arts.
+January 17, 2025 is the first day of the Epcot International Festival of the Arts, which runs until February 24.

 January 17 - January 21.
 This is the weekend of Martin Luther King Jr. Day, with the holiday itself being Monday, January 20 in 2025.
 Due to high crowds, it’s usually a holiday worth avoiding.